sharovatov/qase-cpp-unity-reporter/README.md

 When `QASE_REPORTER_FULL_MODE=OFF` (see [brt-esp](https://github.com/sharovatov/qase-cpp-unity-reporter/blob/main/brt-esp)), the reporter only supports collecting and sending test run data to Qase TestOps API.

+## Building the project

+Simply run `./brt` for the "full functionality" reporter or `./brt-esp` for the "slim" version.

 ## Basic reporter lifecycle

 1. Starts the test run in Qase